luketjohnston/distance/readme.md

 for the 20x20 environment.

 TODO include figures
+![basic grid, vanilla distance training curve][basic_graph.png]

 An obvious next step is to increase the size of the toy environment.
 In my experiments I have not yet been able to reach 100% action accurracy in a toy environment above the size of about 40x40 (see discussion section).

-## Uncommon transition toy environment (UTTE) and Prioritized Experience Replay:
+## Uncommon transition toy environment (UTTE) and prioritized experience replay:
 Clearly, the basic toy environment described above lacks many characteristics of more interesting environments.
 One such characteristic is seldom-seen transitions.
-The UTTE is the same as the basic grid environment, with the exception that transitions off the right-hand side of the grid bring the agent back around to the left hand side.
+The UTTE is the same as the basic grid environment, with the exception that transitions off the bottom side of the grid bring the agent back around to the top.
 Since the agent so far learns the distance function entirely through random actions, these transitions happen relatively infrequently (the agent's random walk needs to bring it all the way across the grid).
 Without any modifications to the above approach, the distance function is not learned on this environment.
 So, I added prioritized experience replay, a common and successful technique to deal with this 'problem' of rarely-seen transitions.
 Below are the graphs for the learned action accurracy with and without prioritized experience replay.

-TODO include figures
+![LoopEnv, no priority][loopenv_nopriority.png]
+![LoopEnv, with prioritized replay][loopenv_priority.png]

 ## Dead end toy environment (DETE):
 My ultimate goal for this project was to train the agent in the Montezuma's Revenge Atari environment.